notofonts/noto-docs/src/descriptions/NotoSansLisu.md

-Noto Sans Lisu is a unmodulated (“sans serif”) design for texts in the Fraser script.
+Noto Sans Lisu is a unmodulated (“sans serif”) design for texts in the East Asian _Fraser_ script.
 It has multiple weights, contains 60 glyphs, and supports 59 characters.